kperkins411/MXNet-Chest-XRay-Evaluation/README.md

 **Accuracy** : **72.02 %**

 ## DataSet
-[openi.nlm.nih.gov](https://openi.nlm.nih.gov/gridquery.php?q=&it=x,xg&sub=x&m=1&n=101) has a large base of Xray,MRI, CT scan images publically available.Specifically Chest Xray Images have been scraped, Normal and Nodule labbeled images are futher extrated for this task.
+[openi.nlm.nih.gov](https://openi.nlm.nih.gov/gridquery.php?q=&it=x,xg&sub=x&m=1&n=101) has a large base of X-Ray,MRI, CT scan images publically available.Specifically Chest Xray dataset used.

 ## How to use ?
-This code can be used for **Deep Transfer Learning** on any XRAY dataset to train using Inception-BN as the PreTrained network.
+This code can be used for **Deep Transfer Learning** on any X-Ray dataset to train using Inception-BN as the PreTrained network.
 You can also use any of the models in the MXNet model library to run this code.
-It has been tested with Resnet-34 and resnet-50 as well
+It has been tested with Resnet-34 and resnet-50 as well.
 ### Steps to follow

 1. Get images- Goes to NLM website and recursively walks all pages downloading images and metadata, the images go in "../images_all" the metadata goes in a json file defined in settings.json_data_file.